 Whisk the dry ingredients together in a bowl to combine.
 Mix the buttermilk and milk together in a separate bowl and set aside.

-Using a stand mixer, paddle attachment, (or hand mixer) cream the butter, olive oil and sugar on medium speed until smooth & fluffy, about 3-4 minutes.
+Using a stand mixer, paddle attachment, (or hand mixer) cream the butter, oil and sugar on medium speed until smooth & fluffy, about 3-4 minutes.
 Scrape the sides, add the vanilla, and then add the eggs one at a time.

 Alternate adding dry ingredients and wet ingredients starting with the dry ingredients and ending with the dry ingredients.
 Mix until smooth.
 About 30 seconds.
 Don't over-mix or cake can become dense.
 Scrape the sides and bottom. add the coconut and almonds and fold in.

 Line the bottom of pans with parchment paper, butter the sides, divide the batter between the two pans and smooth out the tops.
 Bake in center of oven preheated 350 degrees for 30-35 minutes, until tester comes out clean.
 Let cool and then remove cakes while still warm.
 Let cakes cool completely.
 Cakes can be made 1 day ahead and kept in gallon ziplock bags.